Qi-Zhan/SysR/README.md

-# SysR
+# System-R

-A learning and just for full system emulator project inspired by [nemu](https://github.com/NJU-ProjectN/nemu).
+A learning and just for full computer system emulator project inspired by [nemu](https://github.com/NJU-ProjectN/nemu).

 We aim to implement almost everything in a computer system, including CPU, Memory, IO, OS, etc.

 ## Architecture